 MCATS team member and Biostatistics expert Sabine Braat explains clinical trials to us in the ConversationNews

-MCATS can provide collaborative support for grant development and submission, and can provide expert advice within departmental panel grant pitch reviews.
-MCATS subscriptions are also available for data analysis, grant re-submission needs and project ideas development, in addition to EFT support for long term Department research needs (Biostatistics).
+MCATS can provide collaborative Biostatistics and Health Economics research support within departmental panel grant pitch reviews, research and grant development, analysis and publication.
 Contact us through the MCATS project form, and review our collaboration agreement.

 Access to researchers embedded within peer academic groups provides high standards of collaborative research support.View